justincfeng/cereal.jl/README.md

 With the increased precision, the cereal code passes this test with a much lower threshold of ```1e-26```.

+## Literature

-To my knowledge, the particular algorithm implemented in this code does not yet appear in the literature, though it is a straightforward consequence of the existence of a spacelike configuration hyperplane discussed in Coll et al., Class.Quant.Grav.
+To our knowledge, the particular algorithms implemented in this code do not yet appear in the literature, though they are a straightforward consequence of the existence of a spacelike or timelike configuration hyperplane discussed in Coll et al., Class.Quant.Grav.
 27 (2010) 065013 (see also Fig. 3 of Coll et al., Phys.
 Rev. D 86, 084036 (2012)).
-The algorithm implemented here* is chosen for its conceptual simplicity.
+The algorithm implemented here is chosen for its conceptual simplicity, and for its relative efficiency.
 It should be mentioned that the formula described in Coll et al., Class.Quant.Grav.
-27 (2010) 065013 has been implemented in Puchades et al., Astrophys.Space Sci.
+27 (2010) 065013 has been implemented in a code described in Puchades et al., Astrophys.Space Sci.
 341 (2012) 631-643.
 Another algorithm which accomplishes the same is described in Kostić et al., Class.
 Quantum Grav.
 32 (2015) 215004 and Čadež et al., Advanced Concepts Team, ARIADNA final report (09/1301), European Space Agency, 2010.

-*It is perhaps worth mentioning that the construction of the frame here is distinct from the concept of the central observer in Pozo, J. M, Journées 2005.
-Systèmes de référence spatio-temporels., Pologne (2005); AIP Conference Proceedings 841, 641 (2006), and Coll et al. Phys.
-Rev. D 86, 084036.
-The frame here differs in that no restriction is placed on the properties of the tetrahedron formed by the emission points.
+Further details will be provided in an upcoming paper.